mlpack/mlpack/doc/user/bindings/cli.md

         [--output_file <string>]
 ```

 A fast implementation of mean-shift clustering using dual-tree range search.
 Given a dataset, this uses the mean shift algorithm to produce and return a clustering of the data.
-[Detailed documentation](#mean_shift_detailed-documentation)
+[Detailed documentation](#mean_shift_detailed-documentation).